 Around twenty years ago there were no breweries in the Cambridge area.
-Since then we’ve seen new breweries opening on a regular basis, and the branch area now has ten breweries.
+Since then we’ve seen new breweries opening on a regular basis, and the branch area now has 12 breweries.
 Real ale from all these breweries counts as LocAle.

 Calverley’s central Cambridge brewery was started in 2013 by Sam Calverley and his brother Tom.
 The 1-barrel plant is located in an old industrial unit on Hooper Street, close to the city centre.
 The brewery is open to the public for on and off sales Thursday to Saturday each week – most of the brewery’s output is sold on the premises.

 Cambridge Brewing Company

 A brew pub, based at the Cambridge Brew House on King Street.
 The beers are regularly available in the other City Pub Company pubs in Cambridge – the Mill, the Waterman, the Petersfield, the Old Bicycle Shop and the Old Ticket Office.

 Originally based at the Carpenter’s Arms in Great Wilbraham, Crafty moved in 2016 to much larger premises in Stetchworth.

-Fellows are based in Cottenham, and began production in 2010.
+Fellows is based in Cottenham, and began production in 2010.
 The brewer, Mark Burton, is also the brewer at the Cambridge Brewing Company.

 Lord Conrad’s was established in 2007 and moved to Dry Drayton in 2011.